-Every Tuesday, we will share a prayer practice in the Daily Email.
+Early in the pandemic, Kristin and Neil shared prayer practices in the Tuesday emails.
 These are practices that you can do while staying in your home.
 Some of them are shared below.

 I have found Breath Prayers to be a particularly helpful practice for me in anxious times.
 They help me to slow down, center myself, and to remember who I am – God’s beloved, a person of love and peace, even in difficult times.

 Breath Prayer is an ancient form of prayer, dating back to at least the sixth century.
 It is a practice that can help make prayer as natural as breathing and it can be easily adapted.

 The most common form of breath prayer is known as the Jesus Prayer.
 You would do this:

 And then say (either internally or out loud): Lord Jesus Christ, Son of God.

 Exhale slowly and fully.

 Keep repeating this practice.
 A good start would be 10 breaths in and out, with the words.

 Become aware of your body.
 Sit in a way that’s comfortable.
 Plant your feet firmly on the ground.
 Close your eyes.

 We remember how in Genesis God blew into us the breath of life.